Hgoatly/RecipesWithout/testing.md

 ### **Create:** User stories 4 and 5 are concerned with being able to create data on the site.
 This stage of user story testing is
 concerned with logged in and registered users:

+4. I am any of the above users, and I would like to be able to upload, edit and delete my own recipes, without other users being able to tamper with them.
+5. I am a user who enjoys cooking, and I would like to have all of my favourite recipes easily accessible in a digital format, so that I can access them from anywhere.

 - Navigate to 'register' by clicking the 'register' link on the navbar or on the footer.

  - **Test Case 5**